 }

-r = requests.get(url, headers=headers, stream=True)
+with requests.get(url, headers=headers, stream=True) as r:

 if r.status_code == 200:

-filename = r.headers.get("Content-Disposition", f"{file_id}.bin").split("filename=")[-1].strip('"')
+filename = r.headers.get("Content-Disposition", "file.bin").split("filename=")[-1].strip('"')

 with open(filename, 'wb') as f: